 Click here for a Custom Map showing the recommended route for this scenic trip.

 (Map provided by RoadTripAmerica.com and built by Tom Herbertson.)

-The Pabco trailhead is mentioned on all of the official Clark County Wetlands Park brochures as a stop along the Wetlands Loop Trail, but not much is really said about it otherwise.
+The Pabco trailhead is shown on the official Clark County Wetlands Park maps as a stop along the Wetlands Loop Trail, but not much is really said about it otherwise.
 The actual trailhead is mainly a parking lot, restroom, and a nice amphitheater overlooking the Las Vegas Wash.
 The trail is not marked and looks more like a service road, which it doubles as in this area.
 You can follow the trail either east or west from the parking lot; in my opinion, west is the more interesting choice.

 Following the trail eastbound will take you to the Wells Trailhead—a scenic picnic area in the easternmost tip of the wetlands park just before Lake Las Vegas.
 Walking this direction keeps you a little further form the wash and is more limited in city views.